-1. Village Electrification Programme:
+1) Village Electrification Programme:-

-Remote Village Electrification (RVE) programme is initiated with an objective to electrify remote villages and hamlets through non-conventional energy sources.
+Remot Village Electrification (RVE) programme is initiated with an objective to electrify remote villages and hamlets through non-conventional energy sources.
 The object of the programme is to provide benefit of electricity to the people living in the most backward and deprived parts of the tribal area.
-Electrification using Solar Photovoltaic Home light and Street Light systems is undertaken in this scheme.
+Electrification using Solar Photovoltaic Home light and Street light system is undertaken under this scheme.
+For this programme expenditure of Rs.
+215.13 lakhs for electrification of 14 villages and 23 padas.